OxfordRSE/softeng-daycourse/modules/testing.md

 ::right::

 - Instructor: demo pytest install and running the test suite
-- Write tests for the smoothie function (tip: read the docstring and try out the function to see how it behaves)
+- Write tests for the `smoothie` function in the file `smoothie.py` (tip: read the docstring and try out the function to see how it behaves)
 - Run the test suite
 - Write a test that fails (to see the output)
-- Think of edge cases that can be added to the test suite (e.g. negative numbers, etc.)
+- Think of edge cases that can be added to the test suite (e.g. empty ingredients list?)

-- Can the function be improved?
+Want more practice?
+Check out `utils.py` and `test_utils.py`.